 05 of 07

-The most recognizable style of Shaker chair is the traditional slat- or ladder-back version, but there were actually many types including those with Windsor styling (see below) and a rotating chair known as a revolver.
+The most recognizable style of Shaker chair is the traditional slat- or ladder-back version, but there were many types including those with Windsor styling (see below) and a rotating chair known as a revolver.
 And, of course, there’s the front porch favorite, the Shaker rocking chair.

 06 of 07